 Outside downloadable malware, credit card theft remains much easier with the card in hand (say, when you hand it to a waiter at a restaurant), than it is over the data-encrypted communications lines that link your iPad with the financial world.
 And like credit cards themselves, reputable credit card reader apps offer dispute resolution services that can help you troubleshoot any security difficulties that arise.

-For more information on apps, credit cards and other financial issues, visit the links on the next page.
+For more information on apps, credit cards and other financial issues, visit the links below.